brucehow/multi-client-server/README.md

 ```

 ## Implementations
 All four tiers in the project specification have been implemented into this program with the exception of tier 1's single player gameplay (>= 4 players required).
-Below is a breakdown on this program's implementations in tiers.
+Teir breakdown on this program's implementations can be found below.

 ### Tier 1 - If everything works as you expect
  The program is able to receive client connections and send game initialisation messages.
-Clients are updated when the game has started.
-The server is able to receive moves from players and has a 3 seconds timeout; if a player fails to make a move, they lose a life.
+Clients are updated when the game has started as the server will send a '*START,%d,%d*' packet (%d being a 1 or 2 digit number).
+The server is able to receive moves from players and has a timeout value of 3; if a player fails to make a move, they lose a life.
 The game-state is updated based on the moves from all players and the server is able to gracefully tear down when a game has finished.

 ### Tier 2 - Scaling up
 The game will only start if there are at least 4 players in the lobby.
 Players are also only updated about their own gate state (e.g PASS, FAIL etc.).